Barbara Fris: Career highlights

 concert repertoire.
-Deeply committed to the art of recital, she brings a vast and dynamic scope of repertoire coupled with a profound depth of artistry to her listening audiences.
-Ms. Fris has been heard on some of the world's finest recital stages in Calgary, Chicago, Edmonton, Halifax, Luino (Italy), Montreal, New York, Philadelphia, Siena (Italy), Toronto and Winnipeg, among other cities.
+Fris has performed in Calgary, Chicago, Edmonton, Halifax, Luino (Italy), Montreal, New York, Philadelphia, Siena (Italy), Toronto and Winnipeg, among other cities.

 Roles she has played include Liù in Turandot, Norina in Don Pasquale, Zerlina and Donna Elvira in Don Giovanni, Pamina in Die Zauberflöte, Fiordiligi in Così fan tutte, Cio-Cio-San in Madama Butterfly, Angelica in Suor Angelica, Leïla in Les pêcheurs de perles, Violetta in La traviata, Marguerite in Faust, the Countess in The Marriage of Figaro, Amelia Grimaldi (Maria Boccanegra) in Simon Boccanegra, Marenka in The Bartered Bride, The Mother in Amahl and the Night Visitors, and Mimi and Musetta in La bohème.
 Her vast opera repertoire also includes Nedda in Pagliacci, Donna Anna in Don Giovanni, Lauretta in Gianni Schicchi, Despina in Così fan tutte, Susanna in The Marriage of Figaro, Micaëla in Carmen, Antonia in Les contes d'Hoffmann, Elsa in Lohengrin, the title role in Tosca, Elisabetta in Don Carlos, and Desdemona in Otello.
 Fris is also known for her portrayals of Angelina in Trial by Jury, Mabel in Pirates of Penzance, the title role in Giuditta, and Hanna Glawari in The Merry Widow, always to critical and audience acclaim.

 Barbara Fris has been praised by the Edmonton Journal which wrote "…sings with a sensuous warmth, great reserves of power and emotional expressiveness."
 The Chronicle Herald added "Ms. Fris possesses a gorgeous vocal instrument with illuminating beauty of tone … a songstress that marries her expressive lyricism with exemplary diction and compelling acting."